MichaelKMalak/flutter_practice/README.md

 # About this repository
 This repository is consisting of different branches.
-Each one of them is an independent Flutter application.
-I do that to practice/get to know dart and flutter.
+Each one is an independent Flutter application.
+The goal is to get to know dart and flutter.

 # About this branch
 This branch is the first thing I implemented with flutter.
 I was playing with the layout.